ricardozacarias/nyc-crime-ML/README.md

 # Abstract
-Using data for complaints made to the NYPD, I employed ARIMA models to forecast crime rates in New York  and within each of the 77 precincts in the city.
+Using data for complaints made to the NYPD, I employed ARIMA models to forecast crime rates in New York   City.

 # Datasets
 In this project I used publicly available data from NYC's data portal and a few other sources.